sinaatalay/rendercv/docs/user_guide.md

       - company: Another ExperienceEntry.
         position: Your position
         start_date: 2019-01-01
-        end_date: 2020-01
+        end_date: 2020-01-10
         location: TX, USA
         highlights:
           - This is a highlight (bullet point).
           - This is another highlight.
 ```

 There are six different entry types in RenderCV.
-You must choose one for each section and cannot mix types within a section.
+Different types of entries cannot be mixed under the same section, so for each section, you can only use one type of entry.

 The available entry types are: `EducationEntry`, `ExperienceEntry`, `PublicationEntry`, `NormalEntry`, `OneLineEntry`, and `TextEntry`.